 During the meeting, also confirm that both parties agree upon a mutual date for when work will end.
 There must be no discrepancies or misunderstandings between you two to avoid future complications regarding outstanding issues and projects.

 In addition, ensure that they know about any upcoming deadlines and projects so they can finalize anything necessary before you go, such as transferring work to other employees or groups.
-Also, your HR representative may ask you questions, and it is best to address these during the conversation rather than after you have resigned.

 Maintaining a professional attitude is extremely important during this meeting.
 It is no secret that some employers may not be pleased about your departure, so try to keep a polite and professional attitude.